 Flow sensors with 3 wires and runs on 5V can also be used with OpenSprinkler.
-In this case, insert the black wire (ground) to the right pin of the sensor terminal, data wire to the left pin of the sensor terminal, and solder the red wire (5V) to the VIN pin.
+In this 0 case, insert the ground wire (typically black colored) GND, 5V wire (typically red colored) to VIN, and the sensor wire (typically yellow) to SN1.